-Nine Tips for Successful Parent-Teacher Communication
+Tips for Successful Parent-Teacher Communication

-Parent-teacher communication is an art.
-It takes patience, practice, and poise to not only keep your students’ parents informed about what their children will be learning week to week but also keep them in the loop about upcoming field trips, birthday rules, conferences, special events, early-release days, holidays, state assessments, homework changes, and more delicate topics like individual students’ behavioral issues and academic feedback (phew!).
+For teachers, it takes patience, practice, and poise to not only keep your students’ parents informed about what their children will be learning week to week but also keep them in the loop about everything from upcoming special events and state assessments to more delicate topics like individual students’ behavioral issues and academic feedback.

 First impressions aren't always right, but it never hurts to put your best foot forward.
 Just like you would if you were meeting a new colleague at work, make an effort to be your best self the first time you meet a student’s parents.
 Smile, shake hands, make eye contact, and ask “get to know you” questions.
-Kick off the conversation with a positive remark about their child, and let them you're looking forward to working together for the rest of the school year.
+Kick off the conversation with a positive remark about their child, and let them know you're looking forward to working together for the rest of the school year.

 While you don't need to be best friends forever with every parent, but establishing a good relationship with classroom families right from the get-go can help make the rest of the school year a whole lot easier.
 After all, the success of a student is achieved as a result of time spent both inside and outside of the classroom.